 Lucy Addario (née Surgeon) grew up in Sydney, and attended an all-girls Anglican school in the Sydney suburb of Wahroonga.
 After finishing her studies, Lucy went onto Macquarie University and completed a Communications degree.

-When Di Drew left the series, Lucy became the Associate Producer, in charge of all post production of the series.
+When Di Drew left the series, Lucy became the associate producer, in charge of all the series’ post production.
 Lucy remained in that role until the conclusion of the series in 2009.

-After the conclusion of All Saints, Lucy moved to the Home and Away production department, as the Associate Producer, again maintaining the oversight of post-production.
-After Cameron Welsh quit, Lucy was became the Series Producer.
+After the conclusion of All Saints, Lucy moved to the Home and Away production department, as the associate producer, again overseeing all of post-production.
+After Cameron Welsh quit, Lucy was appointed the series producer.

-Lucy’s first episode as Series Producer aired on 16th April 2012 (Ep#5496).
-Alongside the Series Script Executive at the time, Louise Bowes, the pair were responsible for the Braxton era, which resulted in a mammoth surge in the ratings, sending Home and Away to the top of the ratings, and winning it the Logie for “Most Popular Drama”, an award that it hadn’t won since 2008.
+Lucy’s first episode as series producer aired on 16th April 2012 (Ep#5496).
+Alongside Louise Bowes, the powerhouse duo were responsible for the Braxton era, which resulted in a mammoth surge in the ratings, sending Home and Away to the top of the ratings, and winning it the Logie for “Most Popular Drama”, an award that it hadn’t won since 2008.